Riverside Church: 21st century

-Two controversies involving Riverside Church arose in the early 2000s: an allegation of sexual abuse against the director of a basketball program at the church and an allegation of financial mismanagement due to a $32 million decrease in the endowment between 2000 and 2002.
-The accused basketball director resigned in 2002 while the accusation of financial mismanagement was prolonged through several years of court cases, although the New York Supreme Court had dismissed a lawsuit over the topic.
+A controversy involving Riverside Church that arose in the early 2000s involved the allegation of financial mismanagement due to a $32 million decrease in the endowment between 2000 and 2002.
+The accusation of financial mismanagement was prolonged through several years of court cases, although the New York Supreme Court had dismissed a lawsuit over the topic.
 Forbes announced his retirement in September 2006 and held his last sermon in June 2007.
 By that time, the church had 2,700 congregants, a large proportion of whom were black and Hispanic.
 The church had a $14 million annual operating budget and a paid staff of 130.

 Another nationwide, year-long search for a new senior minister commenced and in August 2008, it was announced Brad Braxton had been selected as the sixth senior minister of Riverside Church.
 Braxton's tenure was marked by theological disputes; congregants disagreed whether the church should take a fundamentalist or progressive position, as well as a lawsuit over his salary, which a church spokesperson stated was $457,000.
 In June 2009, Braxton submitted a letter of resignation due to these disputes.
 For the next five years, Riverside Church had no senior minister and in 2014, its congregation had decreased to 1,670, a loss of over a thousand since 2007.
 In 2012, the church and its annexes were listed on the National Register of Historic Places.

 In June 2014, Amy K. Butler was selected as the church's seventh, and the first female, senior minister.
 In September 2018, the church announced it would buy the neighboring McGiffert Hall at Claremont Avenue and 122nd Street for $45 million.
 The dormitory was on land John Rockefeller Jr. had donated to the Union Theological Seminary, and under the donation agreement, the church had the right of first offer to buy the building should it ever be offered for sale.
 In July 2019, the church's governing council announced Butler's contract would not be renewed, and the Church Council and Butler released a joint letter stating Butler's resignation was mutual.
 A former Church Council member later alleged Butler was dismissed after she and other female staff members had experienced sexual harassment by another former council member, Dr. Edward Lowe.
 Michael E. Livingston became the interim senior minister.

+More than two dozen lawsuits from 27 plaintiffs were filed against the church under New York State's Child Victims Act of 2019; these lawsuits concerned the late Ernest Lorch, the longtime director of the church's Riverside Hawks basketball program, who stepped down in 2002 after being accused of sexual abuse.
+The first suit under this act was brought to trial in January 2026 and was later settled.